shaovoon/divbenchmark/README.md

 std::div function timing:379ms
 ```

 On optimized GCC and Clang binary, it is a shame that std::div() is consistently slower.
 For VC++, there is no difference after the score is averaged out multiple runs.
-In conclusion, today's compiler already does a very good job of computing division and modulus together without the need to specially resort to std::div() but std::div() still have the performance lead when it comes to unoptimized build.
+In conclusion, today's compiler already does a very good job of computing division and modulus together without resorting to std::div() but std::div() still have the performance lead when it comes to unoptimized build.